Stone Fox

-Analysis

-Plot
+Plot summary

 Ten-year-old Willy lives in Jackson, Wyoming in the 1880s on a potato farm with his grandfather and his dog Searchlight.
 During a harsh winter, his grandfather falls ill and after an audit of the potato farm, the tax collector determines that he owes $500 in unpaid taxes.
-Willy is convinced that he and Searchlight can beat the other racers entering the National Dogsled Race (held each year in Jackson), and in doing so win the $500 prize money that is required to save the farm.
-He will be competing against Stone Fox, an undefeated racer who uses his winnings to buy land for his Native American tribe.
+Willy and Searchlight enter the National Dogsled Race (held each year in Jackson), believing they can beat the other racers and win the $500 prize money to help save the farm.
+One of Willy's competitors is Stone Fox, an undefeated racer who uses his winnings to buy land for his Native American tribe.
 Stone Fox is vehemently anti-settler and resents the loss of tribal property, and has never been known to speak a word to a white person.

 As the race ends, Willy is in the lead but Searchlight's heart explodes from constant pressure before they reach the finish line.
-Seeing Willy crying over his loss, Stone Fox draws a line in the snow and unholsters his pistol to stop the other racers, then speaks his first words to the whites; "Anyone crosses this line—I shoot".
-Stone Fox then permits Willy to carry Searchlight's body across the finish line, having learned the possibility of peaceful coexistence between a native American and white man.
+Seeing Willy crying over his loss, Stone Fox draws a line in the snow and unholsters his pistol to stop the other racers, then speaks his first words to the whites: "Anyone crosses this line — I shoot."
+Stone Fox then permits Willy to carry Searchlight's body across the finish line, having learned the possibility of peaceful coexistence between a native American and a white man.